yuloh/blog/content/posts/passport-guide-server-side-web-app-clients.md

 Navigate to `http://server-app.test/` and click 'login'.
 If you aren't already logged in to `passport.test` you will be asked to login.
 Next you will be asked to grant permission to the app to access your account.
 Click 'Authorize' and you should be greeted by your new app!

-{{< figure src="/img/passport-guide-part-II-server-side-web-app-clients/server-auth-prompt-800.png" link="/img/passport-guide-part-II-server-side-web-app-clients/server-auth-prompt.png" title="he server-side web app authorization prompt" class="tc" target="_blank" >}}
+{{< figure src="/img/passport-guide-part-II-server-side-web-app-clients/server-auth-prompt-800.png" link="/img/passport-guide-part-II-server-side-web-app-clients/server-auth-prompt.png" title="The server-side web app authorization prompt" class="tc" target="_blank" >}}

+{{< warning >}}
-> If you are using Valet and receiving a 404 error you may need to tweak your computer's DNS settings.
+If you are using Valet and receiving a 404 error you may need to tweak your computer's DNS settings.
 Sometimes Valet has issues making CURL requests from one Valet app to another.
 Adding `127.0.0.1` to the DNS servers list in Network Preferences resolves the issue.
+{{</ warning >}}

 ## Sessions